 On top of all this, Vermont was also the place where I found the knowledge that my love of the outdoors would be the foundation of the rest of my career.
-I had always been passionate about exploration, adventure, and immersing myself in wilderness, but it wasn’t until moving here that I understood that my passion would to guide my working life as it had the rest of my life.
+I had always been passionate about exploration, adventure, and immersing myself in wilderness, but it wasn’t until moving here that I understood that my passion would guide my working life as it had the rest of my life.
 Now I suddenly realized that all of that: meeting Mike, finding my calling, and being inspired to start my own business – all of it had happened because of one individual I met and been inspired by in Vermont.
 Sadly, that person was no longer with us.

-The thing was, we weren’t feeling completely devastated.
-Even though his life was cut short, Jake had lived an amazing life, experienced an abundance of friendships, love and joy, as well as financial gain, that only a handful of people ever come to know.
+The thing was, through the tears, we weren’t feeling completely devastated.
+Even though his life was cut short, Jake had lived an amazing life, experienced an abundance of friendships, love and joy, as well as financial gain, which only a handful of people ever come to know.
 His years were filled with adventure and exploration.
 Jake Burton left behind the kind of legacy that one reads about in books and sees in movies, the kind of legacy that every man hopes to achieve.
 The difference is, we all merely hope to make that kind of impact, but Jake actually lived it.

 Now we were headed to Vermont, to see his legacy manifested in the lives and hearts of others.
 I was glad to be on this journey with Mike.
 Mike had bought tickets for the both of us to fly out here without even asking.
 He knew how much this meant to both of us, and just a few short hours later we were packed up and on our way to the airport.
 Now here we were negotiating this stretch of road.
 The air outside was cold and bitter, and besides the small stretch of road in front of us, we couldn’t see anything.
 Twice, at highway speed we found ourselves sliding sideways down the highway, and yet, we were feeling peaceful in the understanding that this was exactly where we needed to be.

 We stopped in Waterbury where Mike’s family has a cabin for two hours of much-needed sleep.
 Up again at 7am, we stopped at our favorite bagel shop in Stowe Village, ordered our favorite breakfast sandwiches from the old days and allowed the memories to come flooding back.
 When we arrived into the Stowe Ski Resort parking lot where the ceremony was to be held, we sat in the car and recorded a podcast with Mark Sullivan for his Snowboard Project podcast.
-Mark was a Vermonter, and had gone to school at UVM at the same time as Mike, had been the editor of Snowboarder magazine, was the visionary for Tailgate Alaska, and was another great friend that snowboarding had introduced us to.
-We talked and laughed the way that people do when they’re brought together by a love of the outdoors.
+Mark was a Vermonter and had gone to school at UVM at the same time as Mike, had been the founder of Snowboard magazine, was the visionary for Tailgate Alaska, and was another great friend that snowboarding had introduced us to.
+We talked and laughed sharing stories about Jake the way that people do when they’re brought together by a love of the outdoors.
 If you’ve ever sat around a campfire in the middle of nowhere with a group of old friends, you know exactly what we were feeling.
 After the recording was finished, we got out of the car and made our way over to the gondola.
 The gondola took us across the road where we headed down to Spruce Lodge, where the memorial was just getting underway.

 –Frank Phillips, Owner and Creative Director of the Supple Collection